layilin/SP23-33852/_texts/sc-page119.md

 > VER.
 596. *The Man of Norfolk,*] The Honourable General George Townshend.

 > VER.
-608. *Jew-Fish*] This, tho' a very large, is one of the most delicate fishes that swim; being preferable to caramaw, king-fish, or camaree: some even chuse it before turtle.
+608. *Jew-Fish*] This, tho' a very large, is one of the most delicate fishes that swim; being preferable to caramaw, king-fish,[^f119n7] or camaree: some even chuse it before turtle.
 The Jew-fish is often met with at Antigua, which enjoys the happiness of having on its coast few, if any, poisoned fishes.

 [^f119n1]: George Townshend, first Marquess Townshend (1724-1807), an English politician and caricaturist who also had a distinguished military career, serving as second in command to Major-General James Wolfe in Canada during the Seven Years' War and then as overall commander after Wolfe's death during the campaign to take French-held Quebec, which surrendered to British forces in 1759.